ofiwg/libfabric/man/fi_msg.3.md

 which they were posted in order to match sends.
 Message boundaries are maintained.
 The order in which the receives complete is dependent on the endpoint type and protocol.
-For unconnected endpoints, the src_addr parameter can be used to indicate that a buffer should be posted to receive incoming data from a specific remote endpoint.
+For connectionless endpoints, the src_addr parameter can be used to indicate that a buffer should be posted to receive incoming data from a specific remote endpoint.